sabeydeedaya/docs/src/pages/emails/adobe-campaign-standard.md

 Contact your Branch Account Manager or [accounts@branch.io](mailto:accounts@branch.io) at any time for assistance with the setup steps.

-### How Deep Links Work with Adobe Campaign
+### How Deep Links Work with Adobe Campaign Standard

 #### Setting up your click tracking domain

 The click-tracking domain is a key component to set up a deep linked email.
-Normally, when clients setup the click tracking domain, they provide a customized domain name and point it to the Adobe Campaign  tracking server.
+Normally, when clients setup the click tracking domain, they provide a customized domain name and point it to the Adobe Campaign Standard tracking server.

 ![image](/img/pages/email/click-tracking-1.png)

-To make deep links work, the click tracking domain must be pointed to Branch - so Branch will receive the clicks, proxy requests to Adobe Campaign and redirect users to the app or website.
+To make deep links work, the click tracking domain must be pointed to Branch - so Branch will receive the clicks, proxy requests to Adobe Campaign Standard and redirect users to the app or website.
 Branch recommends that a new click tracking domain is set up for all new campaigns that will use Branch.

 ![image](/img/pages/email/click-tracking-2.png)